blefloch/latex-gtl/README.md

 The `gtl` TeX/LaTeX package provides tools to manipulate lists of tokens which may be unbalanced.

-This package requires up-to-date versions of the `l3kernel`, `l3packages` and `l3experimental` bundles.

 The package is extracted by running `pdflatex gtl.ins`.
-For documentation, run `pdflatex gtl.dtx` twice.
+For documentation, run `pdflatex gtl.dtx` thrice.

 This is work in progress, all suggestions/comments/bug reports are welcome!
 See https://github.com/blefloch/latex-gtl